Overview

 Reporting Capabilities

-Google has few options through which you can create reports, dashboards, and/or visualizations for your website’s data.
+Google has a few options through which you can create reports, dashboards, and/or visualizations for your website’s data.

 Here are some core reporting capabilities provided by Google: